jiankliu/Dendritic-NMDA/README.md

 Diverse role of NMDA receptors for dendritic integration of neural dynamics.
 Tang Y., Zhang X., An L., Yu Z., Liu, J. K.

 The zip file includes the code based on the [NEURON](https://neuron.yale.edu/neuron/).
-The code was developed based on many previous works/models in the NEURON [ModelDB](https://senselab.med.yale.edu/modeldb), where one can find various types of detailed neuropnal models.
+The code was developed based on many previous works/models in the NEURON [ModelDB](https://senselab.med.yale.edu/modeldb), where one can find various types of detailed neuronal models.

 The similar code was used for the following papers: